 Remember to Read Your Writing Out Loud

 That adrenaline rush and desire to hit “submit” that I mentioned earlier?
-Yes, it’s also going to strike you when working on your essays.
+Yes, it’s also going to strike you when working on your written portions.
 You’ll want to finish and upload them so you can feel a sense of accomplishment.
 But before submitting your application, read them out loud to catch any errors that may be lingering.

 Remember to Breathe